resource-watch/data-pre-processing/cli_008a_greenhouse_gas_emissions_country_sector/README.md

 Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/cli_008a_greenhouse_gas_emissions_country_sector/cli_008a_greenhouse_gas_emissions_country_sector_processing.py) for more details on this processing.

-You can view the processed datasets on Resource Watch:
+You can view the processed dataset for [display on Resource Watch](https://bit.ly/39sQ4ds).

 - [Greenhouse Gas Emissions by Country and Economic Sector](https://bit.ly/39sQ4ds).